How can I lose weight and be healthier?

 One of the most important ways to encourage your children to lead a healthy lifestyle is to set a good example yourself.
 Try to get the whole family involved in healthy living.

-Keep a healthier selection of food at home, make time for healthy family meals, and do activities together that everyone enjoys like walking in the park, cycling or kicking a ball around.
+Plan the day around healthy family meals and do activities together that everyone enjoys like walking in the park, cycling or kicking a ball around.

 Beeken, R. J. et al. A brief intervention for weight control based on habit-formation theory delivered through primary care: Results from a randomised controlled trial.
 Int.
 J. Obes.
 41, 246–254 (2017).

 Lally, P. & Gardner, B. Promoting habit formation.
 Health Psychology Review 7, S137–S158 (2013).

 Lally, P., Chipperfield, A. & Wardle, J. Healthy habits: Efficacy of simple advice on weight control based on a habit-formation model.
 Int.
 J. Obes.
 32, 700–707 (2008).
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/18071344